ConnectionMaster/web.eyeo.com/includes/jobs/openings/pr-intern.md

 **Requirements**

-* Preferred start: January 2014
 * Minimum length: 5 months
 * German native speaker
-* Professional proficiency in English
+* Professional proficiency in english, spanish skills are a big plus
 * Background in PR, communication, writing, etc.
 * Knowledge of French, Polish, Italian or Russian is preferred
 * Affinity with online marketing and web technologies